software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 10
 >
 > Create an issue for each task of the first user story, "{{site.sprint_1_user_story_1}}".
-You can use the tasks suggested in the [Sprint 1 planning](#%EF%B8%8F-sprint-1-planning) section, or plan your own tasks.
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 >
-> Set the milestone as "Sprint 1".
+> Create an issue for each task.
+Set the milestone as "Sprint 1".
 Add the issues to the Backlog project's "Sprint Backlog" column.
 >
 > The Scrum Team's UI Designer's vision is that the implementation could look something like this:
 >